sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ## Addendum B: Managing Users for the Provided OpenLDAP Server

 ### To log in and list all users and groups:
-From the Ansible controller VM, log into the 'Stateful' VM:
+From the Ansible controller VM, log into the 'Services' VM:
 ```
 ssh services.viya.sas
 ```